+The curriculum of the Social Work Program is used to achieve the program's goals and objectives.
+The objectives reflect generalist training.
+The specific curriculum objectives and content extend the program objectives and therefore reflect generalist social work practice.
 The Social Work Program was initially accredited by the Council on Social Work Education in April, 1979 and continued receiving reaffirmation through 2010.